Comalapa, El Salvador: Music and dances

 Formerly the popular types of music were rancheras, boleros and valses.
 There were also instruments made out of leather, such as marimbas, which can still be found in Achotillo; carambas, which are big arcs that sound like violins and played with pieces of wire; and tambores, which were made out of a branch of an avocado tree and had a hole burned in the middle.
-Other popular instruments were guitars, dulsainas, and violins.
+Other popular instruments were guitars, dulzainas, and violins.
 This music is no longer popular.

 Some formerly popular dances were La Raspa and El Arranca Polvo.

 Agricultural production

 The agricultural production is something that has traditionally characterized the municipality.
 Among the crops are corn, beans, squash, sorghum (maicillo), and some vegetables.
 These crops serve mainly for family consumption, but in some cases are sold either directly or to middlemen.

 It should be mentioned that now, in front of the crisis of agricultural production, the population has diminished their work and emigrated to the United States or tried to find other ways to survive.

 Indigo used to be cultivated here, and one can still find parts of old manufacturing tools.